A5H73Y/Parkour/docs/guides/creating-course.md

 ![Checkpoints Created](https://i.imgur.com/nlFsGsC.jpg "Checkpoints Created")

 If you happen to make a mistake, or want to move a checkpoint, you can use the same command but with an optional number parameter to overwrite that existing checkpoint.
 For example `/pa checkpoint 2` would overwrite the second checkpoint.
-If preferred, you can [delete the checkpoint](tutorials/administration?id=delete-a-checkpoint).
+If preferred, you can [delete the checkpoint](/tutorials/administration?id=delete-a-checkpoint).

 _Note that these checkpoints have to be achieved sequentially, otherwise they will not work.
-If you'd prefer there be no restriction to the order they are achieved use the [Free Checkpoint ParkourMode](tutorials/parkour-modes?id=free-checkpoint)._
+If you'd prefer there be no restriction to the order they are achieved use the [Free Checkpoint ParkourMode](/tutorials/parkour-modes?id=free-checkpoint).
+Or disable sequential checkpoints.
+TODO_

 ## Ability to Finish Course